rowan/dotfiles/macOS.md

 Change the default location where screenshots are stored:
 - Applications > Screenshot, then Options > Other location... (choose 'Screenshots' directory on personal Dropbox)

+Turn off force tap to lookup in dictionary
+- System Settings > Trackpad, then set Lookup & data detectors to 'Off')

 14. Setup dev environment